ossec/ossec-docs/docs/programs/manage_agents.rst

 - a version for OSSEC server installations
 - a version for OSSEC agent installations

 The purpose of manage_agents is to provide an easy-to-use interface to handle authentication keys for OSSEC agents.
 These authentication keys are required for secure (encrypted and authenticated) communication between the OSSEC server and its affiliated agent instances.

 manage_agents argument options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. program:: manage_agents

+.. option:: -V

+    Display OSSEC Version.

 .. option:: -h

     Display the help message.

-.. option:: -V

-    Display OSSEC Version.

 .. option:: -l

     List available agents.

 .. option:: -e <agent_id>

     Extracts key for an agent (Manager only).

+.. option:: -r <agent_id>

+    Remove an agent (Manager only).

 .. option:: -i <key>

     Import authentication key (Agent only).

 .. option:: -f  <file>